microsoft/vscode-typescript-tslint-plugin/README.md

 - vscode-tslint can only lint one file a time.
 It therefore cannot support [semantic tslint rules](https://palantir.github.io/tslint/usage/type-checking/) that require the type checker.
 The language service plugin doesn't have this limitation.
 To overcome this limitation is a key motivation for reimplementing the extension.

-- The TSLint extension bundles a tslint and typescript version.

 [vscode-tslint]: https://marketplace.visualstudio.com/items?itemName=eg2.tslint
 [usage]: https://github.com/Microsoft/typescript-tslint-plugin#usage